Pazemo/docs/source/index.html.md

 $ch = curl_init();
 curl_setopt($ch, CURLOPT_SSL_VERIFYHOST, 0);
 curl_setopt($ch, CURLOPT_SSL_VERIFYPEER, 0);
-curl_setopt($ch, CURLOPT_URL, 'https://api.transferwise.com');
+curl_setopt($ch, CURLOPT_URL, 'https://api.stg.pazemo.com');
 ```

 Validate certificates.
-You should not proceed with a connection when you receive a certificate validation error from Wise.
+You should not proceed with a connection when you receive a certificate validation error from Pazemo.
 Make sure all parts of your application are using encryption and HTTPS and failing when certificate validation fails.

 ### Application design

-Secure your application against common security flaws (OWASP Top 10).
+Secure your application against common security flaws (<a href="https://www.owasp.org/index.php/Top_10-2017_Top_10">OWASP Top 10</a>).
 Think how an attacker could leverage Unrestricted File Upload or Insecure Direct Object Reference to read the contents of your server's environment or config files.

-If your application is larger, consider extracting Wise-specific functionality into a separate middleware or service layer.
+If your application is larger, consider extracting Pazemo-specific functionality into a separate middleware or service layer.
 This would enable you to move API tokens there, separate from the main application.

 Do not store the token in user-accessible code such as browser-side JavaScript or Android apps that can be decompiled.
 The token should always live server-side, exposing domain-logic via API-s.